lucasjellema/playwright-scenarios/README.md

 # Note: if you get an error you might need to change the execution policy (i.e. enable Powershell) with
 # Set-ExecutionPolicy RemoteSigned -scope CurrentUser

-# this one line is all it takes to install a git client, the latest nodejs runtime environment
+# this one line is all it takes to install a git client, the latest nodejs runtime environment and a distribution of VS Code (the latter is optional and can be removed to save time)
 scoop install git nodejs
+scoop bucket add extras
+scoop install vscodium

 node --version
 ```
 Execute this command:
 ```
-then run
 %SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command ".\script.ps1"
 ```
 This will install Scoop into the Sandbox and subsequently use Scoop to install a Git client and the Node runtime.